Skip to content

 The Kyoto Protocol, signed in 1997, identified six GHGs as the main contributors to global warming.
 These gases include CO2, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.

+Carbon dioxide (CO2) is the most prevalent GHG, accounting for about 76% of global GHG emissions.
 CO2 is primarily produced by the burning of fossil fuels, such as coal, oil, and gas, which are used for transportation, industry, and homes.
 Methane, primarily from agriculture, contributes 16% of GHG emissions; and nitrous oxide, mostly from industry and agriculture, contributes 6%.

 What is CO2e and how is it different from CO2?

 CO2e, or Carbon Dioxide Equivalent, is a unit of measurement used to compare the impact of GHGs on the environment.
 CO2e provides a unified way to express the contribution of each GHG to climate change.
-It is based on a GHG’s global warming potential (GWP), which measures how much heat a GHG traps in the atmosphere compared to CO2 over a specific time period typically 100 years.
-The GWP of CO2 is set to 1 and the GWPs of other GHGs are expressed relative to CO2.
+It is based on a GHG’s global warming potential (GWP), which measures how much heat a GHG traps in the atmosphere compared to CO2 over a specific time period — typically 100 years.
+The GWP of CO2 is set to 1 and the GWPs of other GHGs are expressed relative to CO2

 In other words, CO2e helps enterprises compare the impact of different GHGs.
 It also allows for the creation of carbon offset programs, which can fund projects that reduce emissions.